open-ephys/onix-docs/source/About/index.rst

 About
 ===============

-General contact information, FAQs, etc.
+Have a look at the following links for contact information, FAQs, etc.

 .. toctree::
     :maxdepth: 1